MrTuncay/datasciencecoursera/03_Getting_and_Cleaning_Data/Week_4_Assignment/README.md

 Introduction
 ------------
 This repository contains my work for the course project for the Coursera course "Getting and Cleaning data", part of the Data Science specialization.
-What follows first are my notes on the original data.

 About the raw data
 ------------------